The Woodroffe School

 • Oliver – 2003

 Every year at the end of the autumn term all of the Year 7 with their tutors, co-tutors and year head are taken to watch a professional pantomime.
-We usually go to the Octagon Theatre in Yeovil, last year it was ‘Snow White’ described as ‘magical’ by one of our year 7.
-The Year 7 spend the second half of the autumn term exploring the pantomime genre in their lessons, looking at for example, silent comedy and slapstick and so watching a pantomime is a great way to finish off this project.
+We usually go to the Octagon Theatre in Yeovil.
+Year 7 spend the second half of the autumn term exploring the pantomime genre in their lessons, looking at for example, silent comedy and slapstick and so watching a pantomime is a great way to finish off this project.

 In the past we have taken part in the Shakespeare Schools Festival and NT Connections.
 We also always take up the offer of theatre practitioners coming in to run workshops with our students.
 Recently Told by an Idiot were performing ‘Heads Will Roll’ at The Marine Theatre and we were offered a free school workshop exploring the production and the style the company work in.
 Last year we were lucky enough to be offered a workshop from Splendid Theatre Company on Christopher Marlowe and Spendid’s Brechtian style of working.